 Thorlabs provides an individual test data sheet with each coupler that includes coupling data and performance graphs.
 These graphs show data within the designed bandwidth and also extend outside of the specified bandwidth, covering the entire wavelength range where the coupling ratio meets the specified tolerance.
 A sample data sheet for our 1650 nm wideband couplers can be viewed here.
 Our couplers have undergone extensive testing to ensure they meet or surpass Telcordia requirements; please see the Reliability Testing tab for details.

 These couplers are offered from stock with FC/PC or FC/APC connectors, as outlined in the tables below.
-Fiber leads are jacketed in Ø900 µm Hytrel® tubing and the leads are 0.8 m long.
-Custom coupler configurations with other wavelengths, fiber types, coupling ratios, or port configurations are also available.
-If a custom connector configuration is needed, one-day turnaround is possible for small orders if the order is placed before 12 PM EST. Please contact Tech Support with inquiries.
+Fiber leads are jacketed in Ø900 µm Hytrel®* tubing and the leads are 0.8 m long.
+Custom coupler configurations with other wavelengths, fiber types, coupling ratios, connectors, or port configurations are also available.
+Please contact Tech Support with inquiries.

 Our complete selection of 1x2 SM couplers is outlined in the table to the right and on the SM Coupler Guide tab.
 Thorlabs also offers fiber optic couplers for 1650 nm in a 2x2 configuration; they can be found here.

 Definition of 1x2 Fused Fiber Optic Coupler Specifications

 This tab provides a brief explanation of how we determine several key specifications for our 1x2 couplers.
 1x2 couplers are manufactured using the same process as our 2x2 fiber optic couplers, except the second input port is internally terminated using a proprietary method that minimizes back reflections.
 For combining light of different wavelengths, Thorlabs offers a line of single mode wavelength division multiplexers (WDMs).
 The ports on our 1x2 couplers are configured as shown in the schematic below.

 Excess loss in dB is determined by the ratio of the total input power to the total output power: